-There is a bit of good news when it comes to the taxes you’ll have to pay on selling an inherited home.
-Normally, home sellers must pay taxes on the original purchase price plus the added value to the home of any improvements made.
+There is a bit of good news regarding the taxes you’ll have to pay on selling an inherited home.
+Typically, home sellers must pay taxes on the original purchase price plus the added value to the home of any improvements made.
 This can be a considerable chunk of change.
-With the sale of inherited homes however, you will only have to pay tax on the value of the home in question at the time of the owner’s death.
-This difference can actually save you quite a bit of money!
+With the sale of inherited homes, however, you will only have to pay tax on the value of the home in question at the time of the owner’s death.
+This difference can save you quite a bit of money!

 Keeping Up With the Property

+If you make sure to keep up with the home and take care of it, you will have no issues selling your inherited home when the time comes.
 We know that this is a lot to keep in mind, especially during what is probably a hard time dealing with the loss of a loved one.
-It is important though to ensure that the property is taken care of so you don’t lose money on your inherited home.
+It is crucial, though, to ensure that the property is taken care of so you don’t lose money on your inherited home.